lucaswoj/babel/README.markdown

 Jade.
 With Babel, you will be able to seamlessly load from many different types of files without having to worry about the many APIs involved.

+## Features

+ + Easily load stylesheets, data, templates, and scripts from many popular formats
+ + Never worry about format lock-in
+ + Experiment with different formats with ease

+## Installation

+To install babel, use npm

+	npm install babel

+Then Babel can easily be included into any node.js project

+	Babel = require("babel");

 ## Methods

 ### Babel.template(file, callback)

+Load and convert a template file into a JavaScript function.

-A template defines a reusable snippet of HTML which can be rendered many times with different sets of values.
+A template is a snippet of HTML which can be used many times with different values.

-`file` is an absolute path to the template file and `callback` is a function which will be invoked as `callback(err, render)`.
-The `render` function passed to `callback` can be used to render the template with any values or context.
+`file` is an absolute path to the template file and `callback` is a function which will be called as `callback(err, template)` after the file is loaded and converted.

+The `template` function returned to `callback` can be used to render the template with a `values` object and a `context` object by calling `template.call(context, values)`.

 #### Example